The 5 Best Dog Water Fountains Australia: Tested & Evaluated 2023

-Have you ever been walking by a small brook and see your dog excitedly lap up the fresh, spring water?
+Have you ever been walking by a small stream and see your dog excitedly lap up the fresh, spring water?
+Or perhaps they can't resist drinking from the outside tap every time you turn it on.
 Running water is very attractive to dogs.
 It is the pinnacle of freshness and fascination to our pups.

 So, you may be in the market for a dog water fountain to bring the rushing water effect home with you.

 Far more interesting (and sometimes better looking) than the traditional dog bowl, dog water fountains are clean, convenient, and always a welcomed addition to your dog’s life.

 So how do you find the best dog water fountain option for you, your home, and your beloved dog?
 Consider this your ultimate guide to automatic dog water dispensers.
 We teamed up with veterinarians and canine behavioursists to form a team of independent experts and spent weeks researching the most popular dog water fountains out there.